karthik101/30loops-user-docs/30loops-user-docs/manual.rst

 structure.
 To make a succesfull deploy we need to know a few things though.

 You have to specify the project root.
-This is a relative path from the root of your repository to where the actual project files are residing, eg: you django project.
+This is a relative path from the root of your repository to where the actual project files are residing, eg: your django project.
 Your project root gets added to the python path.

 For example the following directory layout is possible::